Leaning Tower Of Pisa

 Opening hours - the Leaning Tower of Pisa is open every day from 9:00 AM to 6:00 PM in winter and from 9:00 AM to 8:00 PM in summer, with extended hours until 10:00 PM from June 17 to August 31.
 The last entrance is allowed 30 minutes before closing.

 Accessibility - children under 8 years old are not allowed to climb the tower, while minors under 18 must be accompanied by an adult.
 The tower is not recommended for people with cardiovascular or mobility conditions for safety reasons: the steps are narrow and the floor is uneven and slippery.
-Those with specific needs, further details can be obtained by contacting the Opera della Primaziale Pisana (OPA).
 For visitors with disabilities, accompanied by a caregiver, it is possible to request free entry during designated hours.

 Booking - to avoid long lines and choose the most convenient time for your visit, it is best to book tickets online in advance.
-Tickets are not sold exclusively for the tower; you must purchase access to the cathedral as well.
-Alternatively, guided tours are available, which also include entry to the stunning Baptistery of Piazza dei Miracoli.
+Priority access can be included in combined tickets or guided tours, ensuring faster entry, especially during peak seasons.

 Last Minute Tickets - if you haven't booked in advance, you can still purchase last-minute tickets online or directly at the site.
 However, be prepared for long waiting times, especially during peak seasons.